Automate actions with Govern Hooks

 By default, no fields in Dataiku Govern are mandatory for completing a workflow step.
 However, there might be a case where you want to check if a field is populated before a workflow step is marked as finished.

-In this situation, hooks can be used to define and automatically check this condition.
+In this situation, a pre-phase hook can be used to define and automatically check this condition.

 Note